ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 ### Migrating to Mbed OS 5

-There are two possible outcomes when trying to migrate to Mbed OS 5:
+There are two possible outcomes when migrating to Mbed OS 5:

-1. Replacing the old Mbed library with Mbed OS "just works," as the APIs in the library have not changed.
+1. Replacing the old Mbed library with Mbed OS is successful because the APIs in the library have not changed.
 In this instance, you're finished.
 2. Replacing the old Mbed library with Mbed OS produces some compilation errors.
 These errors can occur in the library or application code for the following two reasons:
   - The Mbed OS API calls are out of date, and you need to migrate to the updated Mbed OS API syntax.
   - There is target specific code, and you need to migrate it to use code for the specific target you are compiling for.